 Discussion

 In Study 1, we found that a previously-reported psychological gender bias – the bias to associate men with career and women with family – was correlated with the magnitude of that same bias as measured in the language statistics of 25 languages.
 Participants completing the IAT in countries where the dominant language had stronger associations between men and career words, and women and family words, showed stronger biases on the gender-career IAT.
-In a pre-registered, confirmatory analysis, we also find that this pattern extends to other biases: In a comparision of 31 different IAT types, the magnitude of the bias in speaker’s language predicted their behavioral bias, as measured by the IAT.
+In a pre-registered, confirmatory analysis, we also find that this pattern extends to biases beyond associating males with career and women with family: In a comparison of 31 different IATs, the magnitude of the bias in speaker’s dialect of English (US vs. UK) predicted their behavioral bias, as measured by the IAT.
 These results are consistent with both the language-as-reflection and language-as-causal-factor hypotheses.
-In Study 2, we try to better distinguish between these hypotheses by investigating whether the gender-career bias is associated with two structural features of language: grammatical gender and the presence of gendered occupation terms (e.g., waiter/waitress).
+In Study 2 we try to distinguish between these hypotheses.

 Study 2: Gender bias and lexicalized gender

-In Study 1 we examined cross-linguistic differences in gender bias without any reference to structural differences that exist in the languages in our sample.
+The association between language bias and implicit bias is predicted by both the language-as-reflection and language-as-causal-factor hypotheses, but for different reasons.
+If language is causally related to implicit biases, then differences in the structural aspects of language that act to exaggerate linguistic gender bias should predict greater implicit bias.
+This relationship is not predicted by the language-as-reflection hypothesis.

 One such structural difference concerns the grammaticalization of gender.
 Some languages such as Spanish mark gender distinctions in a grammatically obligatory way, e.g., “enfermero” (nurse-masc) versus “enfermera” (nurse-fem).
 Grammatical gender systems frequently demand gender-based agreement, e.g., “el enfermero alto” (the tall nurse-masc) versus “la enfermera alta” (the tall nurse-fem), which while informationally redundant, may act to amplify gender biases in the language.
-Another way languages convey gender is through gender-specific terms such as “waiter” vs. “waitress.”
+Another structural difference is the existence of gender-specific terms such as “waiter” vs. “waitress” which are more frequent in some languages than others.
 Languages with grammatical gender do tend to use more such terms, but the two are distinct.
 French has grammatical gender, but many occupation terms are gender-neutral (e.g., auteur, athlète, juge).

 In Study 2, we examined whether grammatical gender and use of gender-specific occupation terms are associated with a greater psychological gender bias and whether this relationship is further mediated by language statistics.
-Finding such associations would lend support to the language-as-causal-factor hypothesis because grammatical gender and (to a lesser degree) lexical gender encoding are relatively stable features of language.
-Although both can change over time, these changes are somewhat independent of the propositional content conveyed by language.
+Finding such associations would lend support to the language-as-causal-factor hypothesis because grammatical gender and (to a somewhat lesser degree) lexical gender encoding are relatively stable features of language.
+Although both can change over time, these changes are largely independent of the propositional content conveyed by language.
 For example, a Finnish document about nursing being unsuitable for men would still use a gender-neutral form of “nurse” while a Spanish document promoting nursing careers to men would be committed to using gender-marked forms.

 Methods

-We identified 20 occupation names that were likely to have corresponding terms in all 25 of our languages, and that were balanced in terms of their perceived gender bias in the workforce (Misersky et al. 2014).
+We identified 20 occupation terms that can be translated into all 25 of our languages, and that were balanced in terms of their perceived gender bias in the workforce (Misersky et al. 2014).
 We then translated these words into each of the 25 languages in our sample, distinguishing between male and female variants (e.g., “waiter” vs. “waitress”) where present.
-The words were translated by consulting native speakers and dictionaries, as necessary.
+The words were translated by consulting native speakers and dictionaries.